tikservices/Feednix/README.md

 `sudo apt-get install dh-autoreconf libjsoncpp-dev libcurl4-gnutls-dev libncurses5-dev`

+For macOS with [Homebrew](https://brew.sh), install the prerequisites with:

+`brew install jsoncpp`

+Install to `/usr/local/bin` with the following:

+`./configure --prefix=/usr/local && make && make install`

 ## Clarification on Sign In Method (PLEASE READ)

 Due to the fact that this is open source, the administrators at Feedly have